mag8224/RecipeMealScheduler/README.md

 ## Recipe Page

 Here your recipes are listed by category.
 You can search the list using the bar at them top.
 You can click the name of each item to view the recipe details.
 You can click on the buttons next to each item to edit and delete each recipe.
 In the prototype, these buttons don't do anything.
 You can add an item by clicking the button on the top of the page and filling in the form.

+## Grocery page

+Here you grocery list for the coming week is displayed for use while shopping.
+You can click on the check box for each item you purchase during you trip and click the "Finish Trip" button once you have completed your shopping trip.
+This will add each of the checked items to your pantry automatically.
+In the prototype, clicking this button does nothing.